d-iii-s/teaching-middleware/src/activemq-camel-client/java/README.md

-# ActiveMQ Based JMS Client With Camel
+# ActiveMQ Based JMS Client with Camel

 ## Running the example